ayajmire/Polyp_AI/README.md

 This project involves training a Convolutional Neural Network (CNN) for binary classification of polyp images.
 Polyps are precursors for cancer found durign colonoscopies.
 The model is trained to classify images into two categories: `Positive` and `Negative`.

+- Script to train model can be found under `polyp_ai.py`
+- Trained model can be found under `Polyp_AI_Model_V0-2.pth`
+- Performace / Results can be found under `RESULTS.md`
+- Citations can be found under `CITATIONS.md`

 ## Disclaimer

 - To train the model, there is no dataset on Github.
 Dataset is extracted from Synapse once you run the script locally